easegress-io/easegress/doc/user_cases/wasm.md

 ## Examples

-**Note**: The `WasmHost` filter is disabled by default, to enable it, you need to build Easegress with below command:
+**Note**: The `WasmHost` filter is disabled by default, to enable it, you need to build Easegress with the below command:

 ```bash
 $ make build_server GOTAGS=wasmhost
 ```

-We will use [AssemblyScript](https://www.assemblyscript.org/) as the language of the examples, please refer [this document](https://github.com/megaease/easegress-assemblyscript-sdk/blob/main/README.md) for how to build the examples, and [this document](https://github.com/megaease/easegress/blob/main/doc/wasmhost.md) for how to deploy them to Easegress.
+We will use [AssemblyScript](https://www.assemblyscript.org/) as the language of the examples, please refer tp [this document](https://github.com/megaease/easegress-assemblyscript-sdk/blob/main/README.md) for how to build the examples, and [this document](https://github.com/megaease/easegress/blob/main/doc/wasmhost.md) for how to deploy them to Easegress.

 ### Basic: Noop

-The example does nothing, but shows the basic structure of your code, in latter examples, we will focus on `constructor` and `run`.
+This example does nothing, but shows the basic structure of your code, in the latter examples, we will focus on `constructor` and `run`.

 ```typescript
 // this line exports everything required by Easegress,